pusher/pusher-http-dotnet/README.md

 *Note: `object` has been used above because as yet there isn't a defined class that the information can be serialized on to*

-### WebHooks
+## Webhooks

-Channels will trigger WebHooks based on the settings you have for your application.
+Channels will trigger Webhooks based on the settings you have for your application.
 You can consume these and use them within your application as follows.

 For more information see <https://pusher.com/docs/channels/server_api/webhooks>.